Fed's Plosser says doubts legislation forcing Fed to adopt rule-based policy

-AMELIA ISLAND, Fla., Sept 6 (Reuters) - Philadelphia Federal Reserve Bank President Charles Plosser said on Saturday he has doubts about proposed legislation on Capitol Hill that would force the U.S. central bank to adopt a rule-based policy in setting interest rates.
+AMELIA ISLAND Fla.
+(Reuters) - Philadelphia Federal Reserve Bank President Charles Plosser said on Saturday he has doubts about proposed legislation on Capitol Hill that would force the U.S. central bank to adopt a rule-based policy in setting interest rates.

 Plosser is a prominent interest-rate hawk who favors such a rule, but said he would prefer the Fed come to that decision on its own.